 News, Events and Links

-Two companies – Volker Rail Story JV and Network Rail – are now working 0n the £137 million project.
-The work is scheduled to finish by September 2023.
+Two companies – Volker Rail/Story JV and Network Rail – worked 0n the £150 million project.
+The work was scheduled to finish by September 2023 however final touches were still being applied in January 2025.
+It was, however, operational from March 2024.

 • Our Annual General Meeting (2022)